-Several weeks ago, I introduced our latest dedicated server product – a fully featured dedicated for just $58.88/month.
-Since then I’ve answered a number of questions on forums, on Facebook and on Twitter on just why this is such a good deal, and why dedicated hosting from Namecheap is better.
+Several weeks ago, I introduced our latest dedicated server product – a fully-featured dedicated one for just $58.88/month.
+Since then I’ve answered a number of questions on forums, on Facebook and Twitter on just why this is such a good deal, and why dedicated hosting from Namecheap is better.

 So today, I’m writing this blog post to explain why we’re so pleased with our offerings and why they’re such a good deal for you, the customer.